facelessuser/coloraide/docs/src/markdown/gamut.md

 /// warning | Experimental Gamut Mapping
 ///

 ColorAide has developed an experimental chroma reduction technique that employs ray tracing.
-This approach currently only works with RGB gamuts, or spaces that are represented with RGB gamuts.
-If ColorAide can detect a linear version of the targeted RGB space, that version will be used automatically for best results.
+This approach specifically targets RGB gamuts, or spaces that can be represented with RGB gamuts.
+Additionally, if ColorAide can detect a linear version of the targeted RGB gamut, that version will be used automatically for best results.

 The way this approach works is it takes a given color and converts it to a perceptual LCh like color space.
 Then the achromatic version of the color (chroma set to zero) is calculated.
 Both of these colors are converted to the targeted RGB color space.
-Then a ray traced from the out of gamut RGB color to the achromatic color within the RGB cube representing the color gamut.
+Then a ray is traced from the out of gamut RGB color to the achromatic color within the RGB cube representing the color gamut.
 The intersection of the line and the cube is returned as the most saturated color.
-Because the RGB space is not perceptual, the color is then corrected by setting the lightness and hue back to the original color's.
+Because the RGB space is not perceptual, the color is then corrected in the perceptual color space by setting the lightness and hue back to the original color's.
 Before the color is returned, a final clip is applied.

-This is an approximation, but with a couple of iterations of ray tracing and corrections before the final clip (backing off on the chroma a little on each attempt) you can get a color reasonably close to what you would get by reducing chroma via bisection in the perceptual space, but in less time.
+This is an approximation, but with a couple of iterations of ray tracing and corrections before the final clip (backing off on the chroma a little on each attempt) you can get a color reasonably close to what you would get by reducing chroma via MINDE Chroma Reduction, but in less time.

-As noted, the one downside is that results aren't as accurate as using MINDE Chroma Reduction as it isn't directly operating in the perceptual space, but they can be reasonably close.
+As noted, the one downside is that results aren't as accurate as using MINDE Chroma Reduction as it isn't directly operating in the perceptual space, but they are often very close.

 As noted earlier, the targeted gamut should be an RGB space or RGB equivalent space.